lucarin91/WS-seminar/slides.md

 ## Digest HTTP Authentication *[rfc7616]*
-It's a challenge responce system, neither username or password are trasmitted in clear text.
+It's a challenge response system, where the password is not transmitted in clear text.

 The server send a random `nonce` and the client reply with `hash(user:password:nonce)`